Adaptive Long-term Embedding with Denoising and Augmentation for Recommendation: Introduction

 To address these limitations, we propose the Adaptive Long-term Embedding with Denoising and Augmentation for Recommendation (ALDA4Rec) method, a graph-based sequential recommendation model designed to enhance recommendation accuracy and robustness.
-Our model consists of three key components: \begin{enumerate} \item \textbf{Graph construction and denoising}: we segment user interactions into multiple time intervals and compute item similarities within each interval.
+Our model consists of three key components whose functional connections are as follows: \begin{enumerate} \item \textbf{Graph construction and denoising}: we segment user interactions into multiple time intervals and compute item similarities within each interval.
 Using these computed similarities, we construct an item-item graph where edges represent relationships between items.
-We then apply a community detection mechanism to identify and remove noisy data, simultaneously enriching the user's preference list with similar items. \item \textbf{Long and short-term embedding learning and aggregation}: we generate a user-item graph for each time interval and use Graph Convolutional Networks (GCNs) to propagate higher-order collaborative signals for short-term embeddings.
+We then apply a community detection mechanism to identify and remove noisy data, simultaneously enriching the user's preference list with similar items.
+This preprocessing step directly supplies a cleaner and augmented interaction matrix to the next component, reducing the burden of noise removal from the learning phase. \item \textbf{Long and short-term embedding learning and aggregation}: we generate a user-item graph for each time interval and use Graph Convolutional Networks (GCNs) to propagate higher-order collaborative signals for short-term embeddings.
 To capture long-term preferences, we combine mean pooling, GRU, and attention mechanisms.
-A Multi-Layer Perceptron (MLP) assigns weights to long-term embeddings, refining their impact on predictions. \item \textbf{Adaptive long-term embedding optimization}: the weights learned from the MLP dynamically determine the user-specific importance of long-term embeddings in predictions.
-We adaptively optimize each user's long-term embeddings based on their learned importance weights. \end{enumerate} The key contributions of our work can be summarized as follows: \begin{itemize} \item We introduce a novel item similarity method and construct an item-item graph based on these similarities.
+The mean pooling operates on the short‑term embeddings produced by the GCNs, providing a simple but effective baseline that counteracts the biases of the attention mechanism.
+The GRU and attention layers, in turn, model interval‑level and instant‑level dynamics.
+All three long‑term representations are then passed to the adaptive weighting module. \item \textbf{Adaptive long-term embedding optimization}: the weights learned from the MLP dynamically determine the user-specific importance of long-term embeddings in predictions.
+We adaptively optimize each user's long-term embeddings based on their learned importance weights.
+This MLP takes the concatenation of mean‑level and interval‑level embeddings, producing a scalar weight per user.
+The weight controls the contribution of the GRU/attention based prediction versus the mean‑based prediction, thus personalizing the trade‑off between sequential dynamics and uniform temporal aggregation. \end{enumerate} The key contributions of our work can be summarized as follows: \begin{itemize} \item We introduce a novel item similarity method and construct an item-item graph based on these similarities.
 Community detection is applied to each user's interacted items to filter noisy interactions and enrich user data with relevant items. \item We propose a graph-based recommendation framework that adapts to dynamic user interests through periodic collaborative learning, attentive sequential modeling, and averaged collaborative relationships. \item We use an MLP-based adaptive weighting mechanism to dynamically adjust the influence of long-term embeddings, ensuring personalized recommendations. \item We conduct extensive experiments on four real-world datasets, demonstrating that ALDA4Rec outperforms state-of-the-art baseline models.
 The experimental results validate both the effectiveness and practical applicability of our proposed approach. \end{itemize}